commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 With PAYONE:

- *  same issue as with `reference` on the `invoiceid` passed to Klarna.
-Invoice ID is known only very late in the process.
- * `userid` on the PAYONE side.
-Clarify role and meaning
- * `personalid` ->  What is the meaning of that field?  we won't store passport numbers or such. -> mandatory for credit rating in klarna in the nordics.  -> optional custom field.
-  * `ip` -> the IP address of the user is not stored in CT. -> will need a custom field? (required for Klarna)
- * `pr[n]` (line item unit price) is that a net or a gross price? -> IT IS GROSS.
- * the CT discounted line item price can have rounding errors because it is actually calculated per individual quantity. i.e. the total sum calculated by PAYONE can deviate from the amount passed for the payment.
-   PROBLEM: the request will be completely denied if the totals don't sum up.
-      -> we should check before sending the request?
-TODO NK specify best solution.
-      -> required in Klarna & Billsafe.
-And if the merchant uses the invoicing feature.  -> make configurable?
+ * if a difference between the payment total and the line item totals occurs, Is it OK to just not set the price of the line items or will that lead to a rejection from PAYONE?
+Background can be partial payments (e.g. a part paid with a voucher) or the infamous absolute discount rounding issue.
  *`sd[n]` "delivery date"  and `ed[n]` delivery end date fields: What is their meaning?
- * How to determine the `sequence_number` -> just the index of our transactions? all transactions or just specific ones? (authorize = 0, charges and refunds counting 1+ , TODO chargeback?
-TODO what happens if the sequence has a gap?
-   * is the `sequence_number` 1:1 our `transaction.interfaceId`?
-   * Required only from the second capture on!  -> just count Charges in the transactions array?
-   * Authorization (preauth) : ist immer der erste, daher sequence_number = transaction.interfaceId = 0
-   * alle folgenden sind die sequence_number von PAYONE, TODO schon vor notification "raten"?
-   * -> sequence_number bekommen wir erst mit dem notification call.
+ * sequencenumber` / idempotenz von transaktionen.
+   * ist die sequencenumber bei direkter authorization (CT charge) 0 oder 1?
    * bei capture kann man die sequence_number übergeben, das ist dann implizit indempotenz.
-   * TODO was bei authorization / direktem charge.
+ * Wie übersetzen wir price, receivable, balance in  amountPlanned, amountAuthorized, amountPaid
  * How to set `capturemode` -> NK discuss internally how to find out that a capture is the last delivery.
    * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals amountPlanned, THEN it's the last?
    * (allowed values: completed / notcompleted ).
 Mandatory just with Billsafe & Klarna.  ->
- * What is the `bankbranchcode` and the ` bankcheckdigit` ? -> [FH] branch code is part of the bank identifier code, differs in length e.g. in France, Greece...
+ * What is the `bankbranchcode` and the ` bankcheckdigit` ?
+   * -> [FH] branch code is part of the bank identifier code, differs in length e.g. in France, Greece...
- * `xid`, `cavv`, `eci`  for 3dsecure???  what is this stuff? -->  brauchen wir nicht.
-3dsecure abwicklung läuft über redirect.
  * `protect_result_avs`  TODO read what this is.

-clarified TODO integrate:
- * `clearing_*`  prepaid, cash on delivery etc  -> necessary at all? just in an interaction?
-   * this is the bank data the buyer has to be shown in prepayment and invoice methods. it can be a payone or the merchant's acount.

 With CT Product Management:

  * `customermessage` of an error -> was discussed at CT to add to PaymentStatus and was discarded until needed.
 Is needed now.
+ * How to represent due amounts that are higher (or lower) than the initial amountPlanned?  (due to dunning and chargeback fees).
+ * The definiton of the amountAuthorized field is unclear: Is it the amount that is remaining (not yet charged) from the auth or is it just the sum of all successful authorizations?
+ * Give a precise reasoning why payment changes should be processed through messages instead of querying for the transactionState.

 ## PAYONE fields that map to custom CT Payment fields